-2 Withdrawals for K-12 tuition expenses at a public, private or religious elementary, middle, or high school; registered apprenticeship programs; and student loan repayments can be withdrawn free from federal taxes.
+- 1 Some qualified expenses may only apply to colleges. - 2 Withdrawals for qualified expenses for a public, private or religious elementary, middle, or high school; registered apprenticeship programs; recognized postsecondary credential programs and student loan repayments can be withdrawn free from federal taxes.
 See the Plan Description for limitations.
 State tax treatment of withdrawals for these expenses is determined by the state where you file state income tax.
-The tax consequences of using 529 plans for elementary or secondary education tuition expenses, apprenticeships, and student loan repayment may include recapture of tax deductions received from the original state as well as penalties.
+The tax consequences of using 529 plans for elementary or secondary education expenses, apprenticeships, credential programs and student loan repayment may include recapture of tax deductions received from the original state as well as penalties.